reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 - **R**eal (authentic, not made up)
 - **T**ime-bound (when you need it)

-Do not ask questions that are easily found via a Google search.
+**Asking questions:**  Do not ask questions that are easily found via a Google search.

 A potential and effective "mentor" will evaluate a request with the following criteria (from Adam Grant):
 >Can I offer something of unique value to this person that will take me 5 minutes or less?” [low cost / high benefit ---> win / win]